benoirajan/bull-type/README.md

-# Type Speed Testing App
+# BullType
 >
 ![Bull type home page](images/bulltype-1.png)
 ![Bull type in working](images/bull-type-2.png)

 ## Overview

-Welcome to the Type Speed Testing App!
+Welcome to the BullType!
 This project is a simple yet engaging web application that allows users to test and improve their typing speed.
 Built using HTML, CSS, and JavaScript, this app provides a fun way to challenge yourself and enhance your typing skills.

 ## Features